Clyde Wright: Angels

 Wright's no-hitter finished with Sandy Alomar Sr. converting Felipe Alou's ground ball into a double play.
-Like Wright, Alomar and Alou had sons who would play Major League Baseball: Alomar is the father of Sandy Jr. and Roberto, and Alou is the father of Moises.
-Jaret Wright, Sandy Alomar Jr. and Moisés Alou all participated in the 1997 World Series: Alomar Jr. was Jaret Wright's catcher with the Cleveland Indians, and Moises Alou was a starting outfielder for the victorious Florida Marlins.
+Like Wright, Alomar and Alou had sons who would play Major League Baseball (MLB): Alomar is the father of Sandy Jr. and Roberto, and Alou is the father of Moises.
+Wright's son Jaret Wright had an 11-year MLB pitching career.
+Jaret Wright, Sandy Alomar Jr. and Moisés Alou all participated in the 1997 World Series: Alomar Jr. was Jaret Wright's catcher with the Cleveland Indians (the winning battery in Game 4), and Moises Alou was a starting outfielder for the victorious Florida Marlins.

 The 22-win season made Clyde Wright, to date, the only Angel left-hander to win 20 games in a season.
 22 wins also remains tied as a franchise record, Nolan Ryan having equaled it in 1974.

 Wright was selected to the All-Star team in 1970, the only All-Star selection of his career.
-He was the losing pitcher of the game (which was played at the newly opened Riverfront Stadium eleven days after his no-hitter), giving up the single to fellow Tennessee native Jim Hickman (his eventual 1970 National League Comeback Player of the Year counterpart) in the 12th inning, which drove in Pete Rose for the winning run, Rose barreling over Cleveland Indian catcher Ray Fosse to score the run.
+He was the losing pitcher of the game (which was played at the newly opened Riverfront Stadium eleven days after his no-hitter), giving up the game-winning single to fellow Tennessee native Jim Hickman (his eventual 1970 National League Comeback Player of the Year counterpart) in the 12th inning.
+Hickman drove in Pete Rose for the winning run, Rose barreling over Cleveland Indian catcher Ray Fosse to score the run in one of the most iconic, or notorious, moments in All-Star game history.
 The game's winning pitcher was also a native Tennessean – Claude Osteen.

 Wright went 16-17 in 1971 with a 2.99 ERA and a career-high 135 strikeouts, and 18-11 in 1972 with a 2.98 ERA, before falling to 11-19 with a 3.68 ERA in 1973.
 Injuries were a cause for the struggles; Wright had so much back pain in 1973 that he could not even bend over.
-He was involved in a nine-player transaction when he was sent along with Steve Barber, Ken Berry, Art Kusnyer and cash from the Angels to the Brewers for Ellie Rodríguez, Ollie Brown, Joe Lahoud, Skip Lockwood and Gary Ryerson on October 23, 1973.
-In 1974 he became the first 20-game loser in the franchise's history (9-20).
-He was traded from the Brewers to the Rangers for Pete Broberg at the Winter Meetings on December 5, 1974.
+He was involved in a nine-player transaction when he was sent along with Steve Barber, Ken Berry, Art Kusnyer and cash from the Angels to the Milwaukee Brewers for Ellie Rodríguez, Ollie Brown, Joe Lahoud, Skip Lockwood and Gary Ryerson on October 23, 1973.

+Final years

+In 1974, he became the first 20-game loser in the Milwaukee franchise's history (9–20), and remains its only 20-game loser (through 2024).
+He was traded from the Brewers to the Texas Rangers for Pete Broberg at the Winter Meetings on December 5, 1974.
 He pitched one season in Texas, and was then released just prior to the start of the 1976 season.